Wisconsin Science and Computing

 In collaboration with WACM and SACM, we will hold monthly events that will help students build a community.

-Applications for Spring 2024 are now closed.
+The applications are now closed.

 People